dilshanwn/MovieTicketsNotifierV3/README.md

 # MovieTicketsNotifierV3

-This project is for a ticket notifier app for a movie theater.
+This project is for a ticket notifier app for [Scope Cinemas](http://scopecinemas.com/).

+- Users can register for notifications when tickets go live for movies they select.
+- Can specify which
+  - date
+  - location(HCM, CCC, etc)
+  - which experiances to notify (IMAX, ATMOS, etc.).

+- A scheduled task (azure function app) will check every 15min and send out emails so you'd never miss the good seats :)

 ## Project Structure

 - MovieTicketsNotifierV3FuncApp - contains the Azure fucntions backend code
 - db - contains the code for setting up the supabase db
-- app (TODO)- contains the android app that uses the function app as the backend
+- app (TODO)- contains frontend app to register for notifications

 ## Setting up Supabase